Am I Eligible?

 • The ability to adapt to the work place.

-You may be considered to have a most significant disability if there are substantial limitations in three or more of those areas.
+A "most significant" disability means you have substantial limitations in three or more of those areas.

 What Can I Expect Next?